Kevlar-9/Updated-Temperature-Converter/README.md

-A template of a temperature converter
+A template of a temperature converter.